 AS-path access lists are read like regular access lists.
 The statements are read sequentially, and there is an implicit deny at the end.
 Rather than matching an address in each statement like a conventional access list, AS path access lists match on something called a regular expression.
 Regular expressions are a way of matching text patterns and have many uses.
 In this case, you will be using them in the AS path access list to match text patterns in AS paths.

+a.
+Configure a special kind of access list to match BGP routes with an AS_PATH attribute that both begins and ends with the number 100.
+Enter the following commands on ISP.

 The first command uses the ^ character to indicate that the AS path must begin with the given number 100.
 The $ character indicates that the AS_PATH attribute must also end with 100.
 Essentially, this statement matches only paths that are sourced from AS 100.
 Other paths, which might include AS 100 along the way, will not match this list.

 In the second statement, the . (period) is a wildcard, and the * (asterisk) stands for a repetition of the wildcard.
 Together, .* matches any value of the AS_PATH attribute, which in effect permits any update that has not been denied by the previous access-list statement.